History

 When the whole Lugbara Bible came in 1967 the Church started to grow immensely that the Diocese of Madi/West Nile was created in 1969 under the leadership of the Rt.
 Rev Silvanus Wani who was then the Assistant Bishop to Rt.
 Rev Janani Luwum and diocesan Secretary of Northern Uganda Diocese in Gulu.

-The present bishop, Rt.Rev.
+Our present bishop, Rt.Rev.
 Charles Collins Andaku, was consecrated and enthroned on 26th February 2017 as the seventh Bishop of the Diocese.